MicrosoftDocs/azure-docs/articles/spring-apps/how-to-use-grpc.md

 ## Deploy the sample application

-An application is required to proceed.
 Use the following steps to deploy the Spring Petclinic microservices project:

 1. In your local environment, use the following command to clone the sample application repository.